Deportes Iquique: History

 In 2010, Iquique won its third second division title and its second Copa Chile title, securing qualification for the 2011 Copa Sudamericana.
 In their first ever continental tournament, the club was eliminated in the preliminary stage by Universidad Católica.
 The team finished eleventh in the league.

 In 2012, Iquique participated in the Copa Sudamericana for the second consecutive time, qualifying with third place in the 2012 Apertura which saw the return of Puch and Bogado, signings including Rodrigo Díaz and the emergence of Álvaro Ramos as a strong player.
 However, once again the team were eliminated at the preliminary stage, this time by Uruguay's Nacional after a 4–2 aggregate loss.
 That season, the club qualified for the Copa Libertadores after finishing third in the league.
 After beating Mexican side León in the first stage, Iquique finished bottom of their group in the next stage.

 In 2014, Iquique won its third Copa Chile, qualifying again for the Copa Sudamericana.
 For the third time, it was eliminated at the preliminary stage, with a loss to Universitario de Sucre from Bolivia.
 In the 2014–15 season, Católica lost the title to Cobresal on the final matchday after drawing 3–3 with Iquique, after Iquique had been losing 3–0 at half time.
 During the 2015–16 season they finished tenth in the annual table.

 Stadium

-The Estadio Municipal de Cavancha is currently the home stadium of the club.
-The stadium holds 3,300 spectators and was built in 1933.
+The Estadio Tierra de Campeones is currently the home stadium of the club.

+Before, Iquique played at the Estadio Cavancha, which holds 3,300 spectators and was built in 1933.
 It has been home to Deportes Iquique since the club's founding, in 1978, until 1993, and from 2016 until at least 2019.
-The club played at the Estadio Tierra de Campeones between 1994 and 2016, but this stadium is currently undergoing a complete reconstruction.